tipdevcamp/challenges/README.md

 ==========

 Public Repository for all the challenges from the devcamps.
-Add your projects and provide your tests for the same
+Add your projects and provide your tests for the same.